DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 - We need to develop a strong and consistent way of presenting all of these to the player.

 ##### Your Task
-Essentially, I need you to brainstorm different ways
+Essentially, I need you to brainstorm different ways we can present the narrative elements in a way that
+- is consistent with the game's aesthetic
+- is somewhat interesting
+- doesn't feel intrusive to the player because it flows enough with the gameplay

+For example, how can we frame the introductory dialogue portal so that it's not just a VFX floating in the middle of the room?
+In fact, how could we restructure

 #### Programmer (Me fr)
 - Incorporate more skill-based gameplay